 With generous funding from The Pew Charitable Trusts, stabilization and preservation efforts begin.

 The first Halloween fundraiser takes place on Halloween night to raise money to create a daytime tour program.
 A few hundred people attended that first year.
-Since then, a Halloween fundraiser has been held at the Penitentiary each fall and attendance increased each subsequent year.
-Today, Terror Behind the Walls is one of the largest and most successful haunted attractions in the county.
+Since then, a Halloween fundraiser, once Terror Behind the Walls and now Halloween Nights at Eastern State Penitentiary, has been held at the penitentiary each fall.

 Eastern State Penitentiary opens for historic tours on a daily basis.
 Visitors are required to wear hard hats and sign liability waivers.
 More than 10,000 visitors attend in the first year.

 With funding from the William Penn Foundation, permanent museum exhibits are constructed and a marketing campaign begins.
-An on-site art exhibition, Prison Sentences (left), receives international attention.
+An on-site art exhibition, Prison Sentences, receives international attention.
 The site is featured in The New York Times, Art in America and on the BBC, C-SPAN and PBS.
 Attendance nearly doubles.

-Eastern State’s arched cellblocks and central rotunda are transformed into a mental institution in the movie 12 Monkeys, with Bruce Willis (below).
+Eastern State’s arched cellblocks and central rotunda are transformed into a mental institution in the movie 12 Monkeys, with Bruce Willis.